This guide supersedes the archived

 Turmeric supports session types -- a type discipline that statically verifies communication protocols between concurrent processes.
-The feature is enabled with the -Xsessions compiler flag.
+The feature is enabled by default; no compiler flag is required.

 ;; Allocate a two-ended channel for the protocol Send<int, Close>.